Katie Gambier-Ross (BSc (Hons) Neuroscience with Psychology, HCert Psychology)

 Background

-Katie Gambier-Ross is a final year PhD student at the University of Edinburgh.
-Her current research is funded by the Alzheimer's Society UK and focuses on the everyday lives of people with dementia and the decision-making they (and others) go through when 'going out' and during the potential or actual experiences of being missing.
+Katie's PhD studentship was funded by the Alzheimer's Society UK and focused on the everyday lives of people with dementia and the decision-making they (and others) go through when 'going out' and during the potential or actual experiences of being missing.
 Through discussion groups and walking interviews with people with dementia, she explores how these experiences affect people's sense of identity, purpose, control over their own lives, independence and safety.
 The findings will be relevant for a range of stakeholders and specifically intend to inform prevention and response strategies deeply informed by the voice of people affected by dementia.
 More widely, it aims to support people with dementia to live independently in a safe and supportive environment.

-In addition to her PhD, Katie tutors on undergraduate and postgraute courses covering research methods and theoretical underpinings of health and social science research.
-She has worked as a research assistant on a range of projects and is heaviy involved in research and science communication communities.
+In addition to her PhD, Katie tutors on undergraduate and postgraute courses covering research methods and theoretical underpinnings of health and social science research.
+She has worked as a research assistant on a range of projects and is heavily involved in research and science communication communities.
 In 2019, she was a postgraduate representative for Scottish Institute for Policing Research, has been on the organising committee for several conferences and co-founded the International Consortium for Dementia and Wayfinding.

 Qualifications